 The tomb was considered quite small for a Pharaoh king.
 It contained four rooms, the burial chamber, the antechamber, the annex and the treasury.
 The first room explored by Carter was the antechamber.
 It included pieces of four chariots and three funeral beds.

 The burial chamber contained the most prized items, the sarcophagusiXA carved or decorated stone coffin and King Tutankhamun’s mummy.
 The mummy was placed in three nested coffins.
 The third one was made of gold and had the famous image, which has now become the symbol of King Tut.

 The last chamber contained treasures he would need in his afterlife.
 The ancient Egyptians believed that a person would live in his afterlife the same way he did when he was alive.
 The treasures in the tomb included a gold crown, canopic jars, paintings, model boats, a golden throne, a cobra, his sandals and big trunks.
 His sandals had images of his enemies on the soles.
 So wherever he went, he trampled over his foes.

 The annex was filled with varied objects like oils, dishes, board games and others.

 The remains are still contained in his tomb, but you can get a view of his burial mask in the Egyptian Museum in Cairo.

 13. A Long Time To Research:

-It took 17 years for the archaeologist to go through all the items in the tomb and write down about each.
-One thing that Carte noticed was most of the items were just tossed into the tomb, rather than placed in an organized way.
+It took 17 years for the specialists in archaeology to go through all the items in the tomb and write down about each.
+One thing that Carter noticed was most of the items were just tossed into the tomb, rather than placed in an organized way.
 Another fact noticed by the archeologists was that the sarcophagus may have belonged to someone else, but the people later changed it to King Tut.
 It is said that the unexpected death of King Tut did not give his people enough time to make a sarcophagus for him.